BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

         averageValue: 30Mi
 ```

-Under metrics you can set type to AverageValue and specify averageValue memory.
+Under metrics.resource.target you can set type to AverageValue and specify averageValue memory.
 You can also specify Utilization in the metrics section of the v2beta2 HPA.
+Check out the available options by `oc explain --api-version='autoscaling/v2beta2' HorizontalPodAutoscaler.spec.metrics.resource.target`.
+Note you'll need to specify the API version as it defaults to v1.

 ```yaml
 metrics: